 Do you find it convenient?
 I know I don’t!
 It must be my age, but it seems to me that it is far too small!!!
 In addition, there are plenty of extra characters and the actual glyphs are hard to find.

-But don’t worry, I have a solution for you, and it’s a free one!
+But don’t worry, I have a solution for you, and it’s free!

 You’ll need to download Microsoft’s“Character Map UWP” app (take the time to see if your computer has the required configuration to download it).
 Once installed, here’s the visual you’ll have:

-Once there, all you have to do is find the desired font, select the character you want, press “copy” at the bottom right and come paste it in Design Space using CTRL-V in the text window!
+Once there, all you have to do is find the desired font, select the character you want, press “copy” at the bottom right and paste it into Design Space using CTRL-V in the text window!